-Dean Realty Company and Copaken Brooks joint venture business parks, underground complex—part of massive industrial portfolio in heart of KC
+Dean Realty Co. and Copaken Brooks joint venture business parks, underground complex—part of massive industrial portfolio in heart of KC

 Kansas City, Mo. – Dean Realty Co. and Copaken Brooks announced today its joint venture on more than 1.6 million square feet and 40 acres of developable land in a prime Kansas City urban infill property, effective May 9.